 How Many Calories Do You Burn Sleeping

-Have you asked yourself: How Many Calories Do You Burn Sleeping?
+Yes, even sleeping consumes energy, but have you ever asked yourself: How Many Calories Do You Burn Sleeping?
 Well, I did, so I was really interested in finding out a relative answer, I did my research, and here is what I found out.

 Some studies suggest that the average person burns anywhere from 30 to 50 calories per hour of sleep, but this can vary widely based on individual circumstances.